shiehn/signals-and-sorcery-docs/src/glossary/README.md

 ## Crucible Plugins

-[Crucible plugins](/crucible-plugins) are a series of native plugins that expose the Elixir AI's functionality in domain specific application. ex:
+[Crucible plugins](/crucible-plugins) are a series of native plugins that expose the Rune AI's functionality in domain specific application. ex:
 - Crucible-Sound for Ableton
 - Crucible-Image for Figma (coming soon)
 - Crucible-Web for Web Browsers (coming soon)